IDW Publishing: 2010s

 In February 2015, it was announced that IDW Publishing made a deal with Disney to continue the publication of the following comic books: Uncle Scrooge, Donald Duck, Mickey Mouse, and Walt Disney's Comics and Stories.

 In 2016, IDW launched the Hasbro Reconstruction initiative to present a shared universe of Hasbro brands, which was later known as the Hasbro Comic Book Universe.
 The first event was Revolution, followed by First Strike on 2017 and concluding with Transformers: Unicron in 2018.

 In April 2017, IDW Publishing acquired a license from Lucasfilm to produce a range of all-ages Star Wars comics.

 In July 2017, Sega announced a partnership with IDW to publish comics based on Sonic the Hedgehog beginning in 2018, following the conclusion/cancellation of the previous series by Archie Comics.
 IDW has also launched new imprint called Black Crown, handling creator-owned comics.

 In April 2018, publishers IDW Publishing and Oni Press announced a crossover between the Rick and Morty comic book and Dungeons & Dragons co-written by Jim Zub and Patrick Rothfuss with art by Troy Little.
 The four issue mini-series, Rick and Morty vs. Dungeons & Dragons, was first published in August 2018.
 In May 2019, a sequel mini-series was announced: Rick and Morty vs. Dungeons & Dragons: Chapter II: Painscape.
 It will be written by Jim Zub and Sarah Stern with art by Troy Little.

-In 2019, the company went under financial difficulties and got help from JPMorgan Chase evaluating strategies to be profitable.
+In 2019, the company experienced financial deficits and retained JPMorgan Chase to evaluate its strategic and financial options.

 In May 2019, IDW offered itself as an investor in Clover Press, a new independent publisher founded by Ted Adams (cofounder and former CEO of IDW) and Robbie Robbins (cofounder, executive vice president, and art director at IDW).

 In July 2019, it was announced that IDW Publishing had acquired the classic Sunday strip publisher Sunday Press Books.